-SEA's passenger growth continues rebound as travel bans have been lifted and higher demand for air travel in 2022.
-Europe has seen a robust growth while Asia (and particularly China) has lagged.
-International passenger volume is expected at 10.2% below 2019 pre-pandemic passenger levels.
-However, overall passenger growth is expected at 8.2% in 2023 which would put SEA at 97.2% of the pre-pandemic 2019 passenger level.
+SEA's passenger growth continues to rebound as travel bans have been lifted and higher demand for air travel in 2022.
+Europe has seen robust growth while Asia (and particularly China) has lagged.
+International travel has seen a slower rate of recovery compared to domestic travel.
+International passenger volume is expected at 5.6% below 2019 pre-pandemic passenger levels at the end of 2023.
+Enplanement growth is expected at 6% for 2023 which would bring SEA to within 6% of the 2019 pre-pandemic passenger level.